tuokkom/TaskManager-React/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm run server`

+Opens a local server containing the tasks.
+Serves as the back end of the Task Manager application.

+Open [http://localhost:5000/tasks](http://localhost:5000/tasks) to view it in the browser.

 ### `npm test`